Louis-YuZhao/SETMIL/readme.md

 ## Spatial Encoding Transformer-based Multiple Instance Learning for Pathological Image Analysis ##

+Code for paper titled "SETMIL: Spatial Encoding Transformer-based Multiple Instance Learning for Pathological Image Analysis" submitted to CVPR2022.
 The basic method and applications are introduced as belows:

 ![avatar](./Figure2.png)